Anatomy

 You can place the full component in a contextual side panel on a page or as a related item, where the attachments are associated with specific records.

-Variants
+Variants (responsive version)

 The attachments component comes in full and compact versions.
 The full version is often seen with a contextual side panel, while the compact version is often placed inside a card or modal.